ATHigh/ITMO_labs/ANLP/readme.md

 1. **Load** Documents and Extract Text
 2. **Split** into smaller chunks
-3. **Store**: using a VectorStore and Embeddings model.
+3. **Store**: using a VectorStore and Embeddings model
-4. **Retrieve**: Given a user input, relevant splits are retrieved from storage using a Retriever.
+4. **Retrieve**: Given a user input, relevant splits are retrieved from storage using a Retriever
 5. **Generate**: A ChatModel / LLM produces an answer using a prompt that includes both the question with the retrieved data

 ## Validation